- About Us

 a.
 This includes failure to get Upfront Medical or After Letter from ICCRC for any reason.

 b.
 In addition, if you have any physical or other challenges then ICCRC may reject your application.
 They may also advise you to set a meeting with your panel doctor for further advice or treatment plans – I know some people who recovered after some medication or professional help and managed to get their PR later on.
 Medicals are assessed to check inadmissibility based on the safety, security of residents and citizens or if it is felt that the applicant of his/her family member may cost Canadian health services annually in excess of $19965/-

 c.
 Very rare but the most significant error I saw was when one person submitted a report from a doctor who was not registered as an approved panel doctor – check the ICCRC website before booking an appointment.

 a.
 Convert files only in the approved format and not as per convenience.

 c.
-Your documents must be clear and readable after reducing its size.
+Your documents must be clear and readable after reducing their size.

 Passport and Visa Status:

 a.
 It is important to attach your Passports and Residential Cards (if applicable) along with your file.

 b.
 Scan and include current passport with Bio pages and all pages that has stamps or any other markings